sophie-katz/prelude/docs/Contributing.md

 Follow these steps to get your VS Code development environment up and running.

-- **Clone:** Clone the source code from this repo.
+* **Clone:** Clone the source code from this repo.
-- **Open:** Open this directory in VS Code.
+* **Open:** Open this directory in VS Code.
-- **Enter Dockerized environment:** Click the green button on the bottom left of the VS Code window, and then select "Reopen in Container".
+* **Enter Dockerized environment:** Click the green button on the bottom left of the VS Code window, and then select "Reopen in Container".
 See [https://code.visualstudio.com/docs/remote/containers](https://code.visualstudio.com/docs/remote/containers) for more details.
-  - It will take a while when done for the first time as it needs to download and build Docker images.
-Click "show log" to see progress.
+    * It will take a while when done for the first time as it needs to download and build Docker images.
+Click "Show log" to see progress.
-  - Once it completes, VS Code will be running inside a Dockerized development environment.
+    * Once it completes, VS Code will be running inside a Dockerized development environment.
 Any code running inside VS Code is guaranteed to behave exactly the same as in production.
-  - It will also start up third party services which will run alongside Portobello and allow it to run as in production.
+    * It will also start up third party services which will run alongside Prelude and allow it to run as in production.

 Run `docker ps` to see the running containers.

 ## Running a local instance for development

-- **Configure environment:** Copy `/app/.env.example.dev` to `/app/.env` and edit it, following the instructions in the comments within.
+* **Configure environment:** Copy `/app/.env.example.dev` to `/app/.env` and edit it, following the instructions in the comments within.
-- **Install Yarn dependencies:** Install project dependencies from Yarn by openning a terminal in VS Code and running the command: `yarn`
+* **Install Yarn dependencies:** Install project dependencies from Yarn by openning a terminal in VS Code and running the command: `yarn`
-- **Recreate databases:** To drop and recreate the databases, run the command: `yarn workspace @core/db run recreate-databases`
+* **Recreate databases:** To drop and recreate the databases, run the command: `yarn workspace @core/db run recreate-databases`
-  - See [Known issues](#known-issues) if you run into an error here.
+    * See [Known issues](#known-issues) if you run into an error here.
-- **Migrate databases:** To drop and recreate the database schema, run the command: `yarn workspace @core/db run migrate-refresh`
+* **Migrate databases:** To drop and recreate the database schema, run the command: `yarn workspace @core/db run migrate-refresh`
-  - If you run into issues, try recreating the databases and trying again.
+    * If you run into issues, try recreating the databases and trying again.
-- **Seed databases:** To seed the databases with the minimal data needed to run the application, run the command: `yarn workspace @utilities/db-seed run seed`
+* **Seed databases:** To seed the databases with the minimal data needed to run the application, run the command: `yarn workspace @utilities/db-seed run seed`
-- **Configure Portobello admin user:** Go to http://localhost:9003/admin/master/console/#/portobello/users.
-This is the admin console for the local instance of Keycloak, an authentication service used by Portobello.
+* **Configure Prelude admin user:** Go to http://localhost:9003/admin/master/console/#/prelude/users.
+This is the admin console for the local instance of Keycloak, an authentication service used by Prelude.
-  - Click "Add user"
+    * Click "Add user"
-  - Enter in a username
+    * Enter in a username
-  - Click "Create"
+    * Click "Create"
-  - Navigate to the "Credentials" tab
+    * Navigate to the "Credentials" tab
-  - Click "Set password"
+    * Click "Set password"
-  - Enter in a secure password
+    * Enter in a secure password
-  - Disable the "Temporary" setting
+    * Disable the "Temporary" setting
-  - Click "Save" and then "Save password"
+    * Click "Save" and then "Save password"
-  - You can now use these credentials to log into the local instance of Portobello.
+    * You can now use these credentials to log into the local instance of Prelude.
-- **Running server:** To run the server for the Portobello REST API, open a new terminal and run the command: `yarn workspace server run start`
+* **Running server:** To run the server for the Prelude REST API, open a new terminal and run the command: `yarn workspace server run start`
-  - This may take longer the first time as it has to install and build Cargo dependencies.
+    * This may take longer the first time as it has to install and build Cargo dependencies.
-- **Running client:** To run the web client for Portobello, open a new terminal and run the command: `yarn workspace client run dev`
+* **Running client:** To run the web client for Prelude, open a new terminal and run the command: `yarn workspace client run dev`
-  - This may take longer the first time as it has to build the client.
+    * This may take longer the first time as it has to build the client.
-  - Follow instructions on how to open the local instance in your browser.
+    * Follow instructions on how to open the local instance in your browser.

 See [`client/README.md`](/client/README.md) and [`server/README.md`](/server/README.md) for details on how to develop in the two main packages in this repo.
-Also see [Port map](PortMap.md) for a description of what ports Portobello uses for local development.
+Also see [Port map](PortMap.md) for a description of what ports Prelude uses for local development.

 ## REST API client

-To set up the REST API in VS Code, import the Portobello collection in Thunder:
+To set up the REST API in VS Code, import the Prelude collection in Thunder:

-- Navigate to the Thunder sidebar panel
+* Navigate to the Thunder sidebar panel
-- Go to the Collections tab
+* Go to the Collections tab
-- Using the hamburger menu, click Import
+* Using the hamburger menu, click Import
-- Import `/app/portobello-thunder.json`
+* Import `/app/prelude-thunder.json`

 In order to update the REST API configuration, re-export over the same path.